 The Ahimsa House is a project under The Pureland Project, a nonprofit dedicated to empower grassroots movements for environmental sustainability and community wellness through experiential education.
 The project serves to give voice to underserved communities using the principles of compassion and non-violence.The Pureland Project originated in Tibet and funds Garchen Rinpoche’s communities and three schools there.

-founder/co-director: meg ferrigno
+Chair: meg ferrigno

 Ah-Him-Sa is the sanskrit word for nonviolence.
 The Ahimsa House is a center for practices of peace & mindful living.
 In the heart of West Philaldephia we are center for conscious consumerism.
 Our pillars are ahimsa (non-violence), dana (generosity), metta (unconditional love), and mindfulness.